omiics/mRNA_circRNA_quantification/README.md

 ## Example on how to run it

+### FULL

 The script only runs with sample at a time, where it needs specified all of the different index files, and annotations for running the processes.
 To speed up the run you can use -t or --threads to provide a number of threads that the external programs should use.

---create-path can be used to automatically make the path provided in the output-prefix to create data devided into subdirectories.
+--create-path can be used to automatically make the path provided in the output-prefix to create data divided into subdirectories.

 ```
-python2 run_quantification.py test_sample_1.fq.gz test_sample_2.fq.gz \
+python2 run_quantification.py full test_sample_1.fq.gz test_sample_2.fq.gz \
     -o output/test_sample -s path/to/scripts \
     --star path/to/STARIndex \
     --bwa path/to/BWAIndex/GRCh37.p13.genome \